arXiv/arxiv-docs/brand/images.md

 ##Portraits <a href="https://cornell.box.com/s/thg5f7qaxmfvr2yawv1vb85inaz9acu4" class="button-fancy">Go to Portrait Library <span> </span></a>

 We also stylize staff and other stakeholder portraits with a color wash, and square crop.
-Here are two examples:
+Here are two examples in Dark Blue and Warm Grey, respectively:
 ![portrait of Licia Verde](images/brand-image-portrait.jpg){.mkd-img-left}
 ![portrait of Licia Verde](images/brand-image-portrait-2.jpg){.mkd-img-right}